Maybe you plan to bring your prospecting to the next level with calls.

 - For rent by owners

-They provide you with a CRM called “Vortex”, and also with a power dialer.
+They provide you with a CRM called “Vortex” and a power dialer.

 The difference is that Redx claims to be a faster dialer than any other sales dialer.

-In difference to the Mojo Dialer, they don’t seem to have the same open system for third-party integration or at least there weren’t any integration options mentioned on their main website.
+In contrast to the Mojo Dialer, they don’t seem to have the same open system for third-party integration, or at least no integration options were mentioned on their main website.